 These are just a few hypothetical questions, of many, and we don’t know the answers — with your help, we can develop a better understanding of kestrel ecology and enjoy the striking color and fiesty personality of North America’s smallest falcon for many generations to come.

-The Partnership is developing and coordinating a Western Hemispheric network of locally managed nestbox monitoring programs to generate kestrel nesting data at unprecedented spatial scales, including data on phenology (seasonal timing of nest initiation), occupancy (% of nestboxes occupied by kestrels), productivity (number of nestlings in the nest), and survival (number of nestlings fledged from the nest).
+The American Kestrel Partnership is developing and coordinating a network of locally managed nestbox monitoring programs across North and South America to generate kestrel nesting data at unprecedented spatial scales, including data on phenology (seasonal timing of nest initiation), occupancy (% of nestboxes occupied by kestrels), productivity (number of nestlings in the nest), and survival (number of nestlings fledged from the nest).
 These important measures of nesting performance are then related to environmental factors, such as land use/landscape composition, climate variation, soil condition, and environmental contaminants.
 Understanding these relationships will paint a more complete picture of the American Kestrel’s life history and provide information to support conservation of kestrel habitat and populations.